 - The maximum duration of the Final Project is 32 weeks (actual duration is 28 weeks, plus 4 weeks accounting for illness, holiday, unforeseen circumstances, etc.)

-- At the beginning of the project you need the following information (in order to fill out the form 'description final project':
+- At the beginning of the project you need the following information (in order to complete your registration in Mobility Online:

 - The responsible chair